Celebrating Lunar New Year in Sydney

 Lunar Sea – Australian National Maritime Museum

-The Australian National Maritime Museum, together with the China Cultural Centre, is celebrating the Lunar New Year with “Lunar Sea,” offering a series of free, engaging events for all ages throughout February.
+The Australian National Maritime Museum, together with the China Cultural Centre, is celebrating the Lunar New Year with “Lunar Sea,” offering a series of free, engaging events for all ages throughout the new year period.

 Dragon dances on 25 February